AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 # Decision tree induction (training)

+In this section, we cover the decision tree building algorithm which is also known as induction.
+We will look here at the CART algorithm.

+In the simplistic dataset below, you can see a set of  records relating to phones and tablets.
+The dataset allows us to classify a devices that is not part of the dataset to find out whether it is a phone or a tablet.

-In the below dataset, the possible values for the features and the class are as follows:
+In the  dataset, the possible values for the features and the class are as follows:

 Screen size = {6, 7, 8}, Makes calls = {Yes, No}, Class = {Phone, Tablet}

 Device | Screen size  | Makes calls | Classification
 -------|--------------|-------------|---------------